Day 1 ARRIVE IN LIMA, PERU

 Day 14 PUNO–JULIACA–LIMA

-Return to Juliaca, stopping at the pre-Incan burial grounds of SILLUSTANI en route.
+Return to Juliaca, stopping at the pre-Incan burial grounds of Sillustani en route.
 See the above-ground tombs, chullpas, in which the Aymara Indians buried their high priests.
-You will be welcomed into one of the locals’ HOMES for an inside look at life here.
+You will be welcomed into a local home for an inside look at life here.
 Later, a short flight returns you to Lima, where you will transfer to your hotel.

 Day 15 LIMA–QUITO, ECUADOR